comagic/pg_test/README.rst

 After installation, tests can be run from examples directory on local machine by using Postgress cluster installed in Docker or on some remote Postgress cluster.
 The section below describes preparation steps for creating and running docker container locally.
-In case if using some other Posgres cluster, it can be skipped.
+In case if you plan to use some other Posgres cluster, it can be skipped.

 Local testing with Docker
 -------------------------